 Then, we can use that figure and Fuel-Economy.co.uk to work out the cost of a car journey of 60 miles.

 Drop-Off at Manchester Airport Terminal

-If you want to be dropped off and collected by a friend for a week’s holiday this October, you’ll have to pay the following costs:
+If you want to be dropped off and collected by a friend for a 5 day holiday in November, you’ll have to pay the following costs: